Instagram B2B Marketing: Strategies, Examples & How to Measure It

 ClickUp

-ClickUp’s Instagram profile has over 375K+ followers, and many of their Reels clock over a million views.
+ClickUp's Instagram profile has over 375K+ followers, and many of their Reels clock over 7K views.

-Upon analyzing their content, I found they lean more towards relatability and humour.
+Upon analyzing their content, I found they lean more towards relatability and humor.
 They also mix this with influencer-generated content, tidbits on milestones reached, and team showcases.

 Instead of directly discussing their features and use cases, they partner with creators or customers to demonstrate how they use ClickUp.